Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 #### Asexual Spore Dispersal

+- In many species, asexual spores are produced within sporangia that form at the ends of erect hyphae, facilitating the release of the spores into the air
 - A moldy pieces of bread reveals that the surface is covered with **hyphae** carrying **sporangia** containing asexual spores
-- In many species, asexual spores are produced within sporangia that form at the ends of erect hyphae, facilitating the release of the spores into the air

 ![Asexual_Spore_Dispersal](./Asexual_Dispersal.png)

+#### Sexual Spore Dispersal

 Fruiting bodies

-- Some fungi rely on external agents such as raindrops or animals to move their spores around
+- Some fungi rely on external agents such as raindrops or animals to move their spores around e.g., Bird's nest fungus

 ![Bird_nest_fungus](./Bird's-nest_fungus.png)